mohanraj1980/AZ500-Lab/Instructions/Labs/Module_2/LAB_12_Azure Firewall.md

           - You can resolve DNS names using the configured external DNS server.

 1. To troubleshoot, go to **Network Watcher**, choose **Topology** then choose **TEST-FW-RG** to see the overall network diagram.

-1. Leave the all resources in place for the next lab.

 | WARNING: Prior to continuing you should remove all resources used for this lab.
 To do this in the **Azure Portal** click **Resource groups**.
 Select any resources groups you have created.
 On the resource group blade click **Delete Resource group**, enter the Resource Group Name and click **Delete**.
 Repeat the process for any additional Resource Groups you may have created. **Failure to do this may cause issues with other labs.** |
 | --- |